 A level of trust between the employee and the employer is a vital component of the review process.
-The employee needs to trust the evaluation process and that the company will do the jobs/tasks agreed.
-The employer needs to trust that the employee will undertake the jobs/tasks agreed.
+The employee needs to trust the evaluation process and that the company will do the jobs/tasks agreed upon.
+The employer needs to trust that the employee will undertake the jobs/tasks agreed upon.

 Using Judgment during an Appraisal

-During the review process judgements are made by the employee and employer.
-Ensure all documentation is backed up with ‘Could this statement be supported if challenged’, ‘Can proof be found to demonstrate a particular point?’
+During the review, process judgements are made by the employee and employer.
+Ensure all documentation is backed up with

 Feedback and two-way conversations